-Congressman Guest has been active in many legislative efforts during his first term.
-He was the first Republican freshman member of Congress to write legislation that was passed by the entire U.S. House of Representatives, and the second Republican freshman to author a bill that was signed into law.
+A successful policy maker, Congressman Guest has been active in many legislative efforts.
+He was the first Republican freshman member of Congress to author legislation that was passed by the U.S. House of Representatives, and the second Republican freshman to author a bill that was signed into law.
 This legislation, H.R.
-1590, titled “The Terrorist and Foreign Fighter Travel Exercise Act,” was authored by Congressman Guest and signed into law by President Donald Trump on October 9, 2019.
-This legislation promotes the identification and determent of terrorist travel and enhances the United States government’s ability to respond to terrorism by instructing the Secretary of Homeland Security to develop and conduct a preparedness exercise related to the detection and prevention of terrorist and foreign fighter travel.
+1590, titled “The Terrorist and Foreign Fighter Travel Exercise Act,” was signed into law by President Donald Trump on October 9, 2019.
+H.R.
+1590 promotes the identification and determent of terrorist travel and enhances the United States government’s ability to respond to terrorism by developing and conducting a preparedness exercise related to the detection and prevention of terrorist and foreign fighter travel.

 Prior to being elected to Congress in 2018, Guest served for 11 years as District Attorney for Madison and Rankin Counties.
 He is a member of the Mississippi Bar Association and the Rankin County Bar Association.
 Congressman Guest is a longtime resident of Rankin County.
 Guest and his family are members of Brandon Baptist Church where he serves as a deacon and Sunday school teacher.
 His educational background includes being a graduate of Brandon High School, as well as earning an accounting degree from Mississippi State University and a law degree from the University of Mississippi.
 Congressman Guest is married to the former Haley Kennedy of Brandon.
 They have two sons, Kennedy and Patton.